Jack Abraham

-Jack Abraham is an American businessperson, serial entrepreneur and investor who is best known for being the founding and managing partner of startup studio and investment fund Atomic.
+Jack Abraham is an American businessperson, serial entrepreneur, investor, and the founding and managing partner of startup studio and investment fund Atomic.

 Career

-In 1999 at the age of 13, Abraham began working summers, nights, and weekends at ComScore, a marketing analytics company co-founded by his father Magid Abraham.
-After working for his father, Abraham enrolled in The Wharton School in 2004, studying technical entrepreneurship.
-Three years later, in 2007, Abraham dropped out of Wharton to start, local product search engine company, Milo.com.
+In 1999, at the age of 13, Abraham began working summers, nights, and weekends at Comscore, a marketing analytics company co-founded by his father Magid Abraham.

+In 2004, after working for his father, Abraham enrolled in the Wharton School at the University of Pennsylvania in Philadelphia, studying technical entrepreneurship.
+Three years later, in 2007, Abraham dropped out of Wharton to start a local product search engine company, Milo.com.